Sushmita9809/Sushmita9809/README.md

 - 👋 Hi, I’m @Sushmita9809
 - 👀 I’m interested in applying machine learning and deep learning models in hyperspectral image analysis and other remotely sensed datasets such as LiDAR and Microwave imagery datasets.
 - 🌱 I’m currently learning Geoinformatics from Delhi Technological University, India.
-Completing my Masters in October 2021.
+Completing my Masters in 2021.
 - 📫 How to reach me sushmita2206@gmail.com

 <!---